 Leaders today face many challenges when it comes to effective communication skills.
 People are constantly inundated with incoming messages.
 People are internally processing data from television, radio, internet, emails, text messages, group chats, phone calls, and more.
 How can you communicate with impact to ensure their messages are reaching their intended audience in a meaningful way?

-Whether it is a presentation to the Board of Directors, winning a new client, or leading a routine staff meeting, here are some easy ways you can improve your leadership communication skills now:
+Whether it is a presentation to the Board of Directors, winning a new client, or communicating with co-workers, here are some easy ways you can improve your leadership communication skills now:

 1. Be Present.

 Whether you are communicating in-person or virtually, people can tell if you are distracted.
 As much as possible, remove any distractions during meetings.
 To stay engaged when others are speaking, pay close attention, make eye contact, and take note of key points.

 Remember, people notice when you are checking your phone or other devices while others are talking, and it makes it less likely they will give you their full attention when it’s your turn.
 Good workplace communication requires being present and respectful when others share information.

 2. Know your audience.

 Craft your messages for the intended audience to communicate effectively.
 Ask yourself if they experts in the topic, or novices?
 Are you collaborating with your team, or trying to persuade a customer?